 where I live in mind.
-Most of the inventory, has been colected on my walks, exchanges and presents with very few bought in nurseries.
-I have propagated a lot by cut stems, seeds and division.
-I do not like gingers, heliconias, orchids, bromeliads, palms and lawns, which are in my view abused in many installations.
+Most of the inventory has been collected on my walks or has been exchanges and presents, with very few bought in nurseries.
+I have propagated a lot by cut stems, seeds, and division.
+I do not like gingers, heliconias, orchids, bromeliads, palms, and lawns, which are in my view abused in many installations.

-The advantage of 80 species and 43 botanical families is very few broad leaf weeds, diseases, mostly white flies, few snails, slugs, occasional leaf hoppers.
+The advantage of 80 species and 43 botanical families is that I see very few broadleaf weeds and diseases, and mostly white flies, few snails and slugs, and occasional leaf hoppers.
 Since the garden is conceived biocentrically, I only use Capsicum frutenses (hot pepper) and garlic to spray when necessary.

 I chose plants, trees, bushes based on their architecture.
 I am not fond of huge leaves, but I appreciate some in the right context.
-Composition and contrasts in color, texture, size are my guides, often changing to improve the view.
+Composition and contrasts in color, texture, and size are my guides, and I often change things to improve the view.
 Vines are fundamental in my selections.
 I have many different vines in the garden, and they are great for various pollinators.

-All my inspiration, influences in style come from temperate geographies, from people like Piet Oudolf, Clive West, and Richard Mabey.
+All my inspiration and influences in style come from temperate geographies, from people like Piet Oudolf, Clive West, and Richard Mabey.
 In the Caribbean archipelago, there is nothing happening in anything I have mentioned.
 It is paradigmatically dull.
-You find the same in a cemetery, park, public, private places since every one buys in nurseries with the same abused selections.
-Most people here do not appreciate, what I do, but I could care less since no one else is doing it.”
+You find the same in a cemetery or park, in public and private places, since everyone buys at nurseries with the same abused selections.
+Most people here do not appreciate what I do, but I could care less, since no one else is doing it.

-Abundant vines, like this colorful Bougainvillea (Zone 9 – 11) are key to packing lots of life and diversity into a small space.
+Abundant vines, like this colorful Bougainvillea (Zones 9–11) are key to packing lots of life and diversity into a small space.

 More lush vines create terrific habitat for many beneficial insects.